ajdavis/emptysquare-hugo/emptysquare/content/python-paxos-jepsen.md

 # Conclusion

 Jepsen is a very powerful tool.
 Kingsbury's making an admirable effort to build an on-ramp for ordinary programmers to test our systems with it.
 It's not easy, but well worth the trouble.
+My direct interactions with Kingsbury were delightful.
+I opened two GitHub issues and he responded to both within hours.
+(One was my mistake, the other a lacuna in the tutorial.)

 I still think it's needlessly hard to understand Paxos, compared to Raft.
 You can read [the Raft paper](https://www.usenix.org/system/files/conference/atc14/atc14-paper-ongaro.pdf) for one canonical description of a full-featured system, but I haven't found an equally straightforward and full-featured description of Multi-Paxos.
 However, reading "Paxos Made Simple" and then trying to **implement** Paxos led me to a small eureka.
 I was thinking about Paxos as I rode the subway home late last weekend, and as I walked the final blocks in the cold from Union Square to my apartment, suddenly it all fit together.
 "Yes, Leslie," I thought, "you're right, it really **is** simple."